improving-minnesota/react-redux-workshop/labs/content/labs/06-capstone.md

 ### What do we need?

 We need to restrict access by requiring the user log in using valid credentials.
-The good news is that our server team has put together a nice login/logout capability.
+The good news is that our server team has put together a simple set of Rest services to support a login/logout capability.

 **Note**: This is a very naïve login/logout capability as a simple example.
 Don't use it in production code!